Are Your Female Employees Reaching Their Full Potential?

 The recent publication of Gender Pay Gap Reports, movements such as “Me Too” and “Times Up”, and the ongoing gender equality battles have raised the profile of women’s issues across the world.
 But has this helped realign the balance between men and women in business?
 There is talk of positive discrimination and the “token woman” being placed on boards or in positions of power in an attempt to show diversity and inclusion.
 For ambitious junior women who want to be judged on their work ethic and ability to perform their role, this does not provide much comfort.

 So how can you support your female employees to progress through the ranks and reach their full potential?
 Here are our suggestions:

-2. Don’t be scared to talk about the issues – create an environment where employees can talk openly about these issues.
+Create an environment where employees can talk openly.
 Are there assumptions and perceptions of women in your business?
-Not all women want a family; equally, some women want to return to work full-time after maternity leave or couples may want to utilise shared parental leave – don’t assume you know what your employees want – talk, listen and respond on a case by case basis.
+Not all women want a family; equally, some women want to return to work full-time after maternity leave; or couples may want to share parental leave between them.
+Don’t assume you know what your employees want: talk, listen and respond on a case by case basis.

-3. Communication – most people would agree that men and women communicate differently.
-In our all-female team, each of us admit that in the past we have catastrophised feedback, over analysed conversations with superiors or felt overcome by self-doubt.
-Those in leadership roles should recognise and adapt their management style, tailor their communication to suit their employees and take account of how their employees feel most supported.
-This encourages a positive atmosphere and gives employees the sense of feeling valued, regardless of their gender.
+Most people would agree that men and women communicate differently.
+In our all-female team, each of us admits that in the past we have catastrophised feedback, over-analysed conversations with superiors or felt overcome by self-doubt.
+Those in leadership roles should recognise and adapt their management and communication styles to suit their individual employees, taking account of how their staff feel most supported.
+Encouraging a positive atmosphere makes employees feel valued, regardless of their gender.